 Gomez the god

-helpful hints Every baseball fan knows the story of the 1988 Dodgers — Gibson, Hershiser, Lasorda.
+phenergan elixir uk demonstrate Every baseball fan knows the story of the 1988 Dodgers — Gibson, Hershiser, Lasorda.
 It’s a great story.
 But it isn’t the whole story.
 The untold story, and the real reason the Dodgers won the World Series, begins in April, 1988, in a sleepy little LA suburb called El Sereno.
 There is a funeral.
 An uninvited guest arrives.
 His name is Gomez.
 Gomez the god.

 Comments from the Cast